Does a Propane Forklift Produce Carbon Monoxide?

 Many workplaces have equipment that is designed to measure the level of carbon monoxide in the air.

 If the level of carbon monoxide is above the permissible level, the operator may be reluctant to operate the forklift, especially if the CO is concentrated around the operator’s seat.
-Employers should, therefore, install a CO monitor in areas where propane forklifts are operated, as well as any other areas where the CO level is close to or exceeds permissible limits.
+Employers should, therefore, install a CO monitor in areas where propane forklifts are operated, as well as any other areas where the level is close to or exceeds permissible limits.

 These areas may include areas where propane cylinders are stored or filled, as well as areas where forklifts are refueled.
 CO monitors are relatively inexpensive, but they can help prevent carbon monoxide incidents, particularly in industrial settings where forklifts are operated regularly.